 You can link your study notes to concepts you have learned previously.
 This helps you to recall things accurately.

 Utilizing analogy can enable you to learn the content faster.
-You can also make use of acronyms to recall concepts.
-This method is also known as MNEMONIC.
+You can also make use of acronyms to recall concepts, which is known as a mnemonic.

 9. Take Good Care of Yourself

-This is an aspect that most learners don’t manage properly.
-Quality sleep and healthy eating habits affect your assimilation.
+This is one of the key study habits that most learners don’t manage properly.
+Getting a good night’s sleep and eating healthy both affect your ability to assimilate information.
 Learners who neglect proper diet and quality sleep will find it hard to retain information fast.

-You should drink at least eight glasses of water, have eight hours of sleep, and a take balanced diet daily.
-Food such as berries, fish, groundnut, egg, and broccoli have been found out to boost brainpower: 12 Best Foods That Improve Memory and Brain Health
+You should drink at least eight glasses of water, have eight hours of sleep, and a eat balanced diet daily.
+Foods such as berries, fish, groundnuts, eggs, and broccoli have been found out to boost brainpower.

 How to Learn Study Habits